-You can book a bundled green waste collection twice a year, in April and October each year.
-Once you have booked, follow these steps ahead of your confirmed date.
+Residents who have their kerbside bins collected by Council can book to have bundled green waste collected twice a year in April and October.
+Once you have booked, follow the below steps ahead of your confirmed date.

 When to put out your bundled green waste